MaK / Vossloh G1206: G1206-2

 The G1206-2 is a shunting variant of the G1206 with a smaller (920 kW) engine and transmission.
 Because of the smaller engine only one cooling fan is needed - this is the only external difference between this type and its 'big sister'.
 Operators include Eisenbahn und Häfen GmbH (~7 units), Dillinger Hüttenwerke (1 unit), Ruhr Oel GmbH (also used by BP Gelsenkirchen GmbH) (1 unit).

 Models of the G1206

-Models of the G1206 have been produced in HO scale by Mehano and PIKO, and in N scale by Piko.
+Models of the G1206 have been produced in HO scale by Mehano, Märklin and PIKO, and in N scale by Piko.
 Trix/Minitrix has also produced G1206 models in HO and N scales using operator's liveries' applied on similar models of MaK/Vossloh machines such as their reproductions of NS Class 6400, or MaK G 1205.